Podcast - Latest Episode

 627. Symphony X / Symphony X. 1994.
 3/5

-Symphony X's debut came at a time when grunge was already fading away in the memory, and complex guitar and keyboard composing bands were again rising in estimation of the music listening world populi.
-As soon as you put on the album there are the unmistakable influences of bands such as Yngwie Malmsteen, Dream Theater and Michael Schenker Group, not only musically but even vocally.
-Rod Tylor's vocals are very similar in pitch to the half a dozen vocalists that Yngwie has used through his career.
-Michael Romeo's guitaring and Michael Pinnella's keyboards are also heavily influenced by these bands.
+Symphony X's debut came at a time when grunge was beginning its fade and morphing into several other music genres, and complex guitar and keyboard composing bands were again rising in estimation of the music listening world populi.
+It was certainly the case in Europe where power metal and speed metal were mixing with progressive rock and metal, and Symphony X’s appearance in the US came on the back of fellow Americans Dream Theater’s rise to prominence.
+What does become apparent is that as soon as you put on the album there are the unmistakable influences of bands such as Yngwie Malmsteen, Dream Theater and the Michael Schenker Group, not only musically but even vocally.
+Rod Tyler's vocals are very similar in pitch to the half a dozen vocalists that Malmsteen has used through his career.
+Michael Romeo's guitaring and Michael Pinnella's keyboards are also heavily influenced by these bands, so the comparison is a reasonable one.

-The opening intro of "Into the Dementia" leads into "The Raging Season", mixing together all of the elements of progressive metal and it was known at the time, synth and keyboards, a faster guitar riff overlaid with very Brian May-eque solo chords, and power metal vocal effects.
-This song isn't sure if it is going to be a fast riff-fest or a power ballad, and so it combines both.
-"Premonition" is led by Pinnella's keys and synths, and though it drifts towards power metal ballad it doesn't quite make it, leaving it also languishing between genres and not able to distinguish itself.
-"Masquerade" is almost a 80's pop rock direction, and apart from the solo (which really doesn't fit the rest of the pattern of the song) the guitar is buried by the keyboards.
+The opening intro of the musical instrumental "Into the Dementia" leads into "The Raging Season", mixing together all of the elements of progressive metal as it was known at the time, synth and keyboards, a faster guitar riff overlaid with very Brian May-eque solo chords, and power metal vocal effects.
+This song isn't sure if it is going to be a fast riff-fest or a more power metal trade-off between the main instruments, and so it combines both.
+Jason Rullo’s drumming has an immediately noticeable impact, along with the trading of solos from Pinnella and Romeo on keys and guitar.
+"Premonition" is led by Pinnella's keys and synths, with Tyler’s vocals lending solid support.
+It is a solid track that mirrors the elements of the power metal and prog metal gernes, sounds great without providing anything that stands out to capture the imagination.
+"Masquerade" almost falls into a 1980's pop rock direction, and apart from the solo (which really doesn't fit the rest of the pattern of the song) the guitar is buried by the keyboards.
+This song was later re-recorded on the “Prelude to the Millennium” album and sounds much better in that mix.
+Closing out side one of the album is "Absinthe and Rue", kicking off with a very progressive nature of heavy guitar riff and prominent atmospheric keyboards, along with the double kick driving the song along.
+Then Michael comes in with a great heavy riff that seems to be heading to taking this song into a true heavy metal direction, but instead it climbs back to the atypical progressive metal route of keyboards on top of the song.
+It’s a good song, but I feel as though they may have missed a trick here.

-"A Lesson Before Dying" combines every essence of progressive metal.
+The album is then concluded with the lengthy epic "A Lesson Before Dying", which combines every essence of progressive metal.
 We have the dominating keys, we have the ninety seven changes in tempo and song parts, we have the bass given its chance to harmonise, we have the soaring vocals, and eventually the flailing of guitar.
-In the end, it feels as though five different songs have been mashed together to form one twelve minute monster, and really, none of it works well.While Tylor's vocals are good on this album, they just seem a bit thin to carry everything that is going on around them, and when they really need to carry some power, such as in "Absinthe and Rue", they just don't quite come up to the mark.
-It's nothing against him - I wish I could sing like him - but his replacement from the next album onwards, Russell Allen, really does have that presence.
+In the end, it feels as though five different songs have been morphed together to form one twelve minute monster, and ends in a way that leaves you in two minds of how you feel about it.

 No comments: